WGL (AM): History

 In March 2014, Adams Radio Group, LLC entered an agreement to purchase Summit City's cluster (which includes WGL).
 Days later, Adams announced they would purchase Oasis Radio Group's stations.
 To meet ownership limits, Adams retained WNHT, WGL and WXKE, as well as Oasis Radio Group's WJFX and WBTU, and sold off WHPP to Fort Wayne Catholic Radio and WGL-FM to Calvary Radio Network; WLYV and two translators (on 96.9 FM and 103.3 FM) were acquired by Adams from Calvary in the process.
 The transaction, at a price of $6.4 million, was consummated on June 2, 2014; WGL switched to Fox Sports Radio programming the following day.

 On March 22, 2020, due to a significant decline in advertising revenue attributed to the COVID-19 pandemic, Adams Radio Group suspended operations for WGL.
 A statement on WGL's website read in part that Adams was intending to devote all efforts to their "larger signal stations"; paperwork filed with the FCC indicated that Adams would review options for a resumption of operations for WGL.
-Three weeks later, Adams announced a sale of WGL and the construction permit for low-power FM translator W233CS (94.5 FM) to Brian R. Walsh—owner of WIOE (1450 AM) and Warsaw-market WIOE-FM (101.1)—for $50,000.
+Three weeks later, Adams announced a sale of WGL and the construction permit for low-power FM translator W233CS (94.5 FM) to Brian R. Walsh—owner of WIOE (1450 AM) and Warsaw-market WIOE-FM 101.1—for $50,000.

+Under Walsh's ownership, the station was affiliated with CBS News Radio as it had been as a talk station; when that network shuttered in May 2026, the station switched to the Townhall radio news service, but continued to simulcast the CBS News 24/7 streaming service.